And decent people in a basically decent society behaved decently, even if aspects of that society were unjust and narrow-minded.

 For example, I have southern family members who remember the era of the Jim Crow Laws (forcing black people to sit in the back of the bus, drink from separate water fountains, use separate hospitals and restaurants, etc.).

 Yet they also remember their mother greeting the black elevator operator with proper courtesy, including asking after his wife and children.
 In fact, they never remember their parents behaving rudely toward black people even though the laws of that time did not stop them from doing so.

 And my grandfather knew that this black man hadn’t ever killed anybody.

 My grandfather wasn't religious, but he was raised by Jewish immigrants who kept Torah according to their limited understanding.
-And despite their lack of understanding and deep commitment, I think some of the core values ("Justice, justice thou shalt pursue", etc.) radiated within their souls.
+And despite their lack of understanding and their shallow commitment, I think some of the core values ("Justice, justice thou shalt pursue," etc.) radiated within his soul.

-Furthermore, I never heard racial or chauvinistic jokes or slurs from either my northern family members or the southern ones, no matter how old and "old-fashioned" they were.
+Furthermore, I never heard racial or chauvinistic jokes or slurs from neither my northern family members nor the southern ones, no matter how old and "old-fashioned" they were.